illusionikx/AI07_training_projects/Project 4 - Semantic Segmentation for Cell Neuclei/README.md

 * [Results](#results-results)

 ## General info
 This project is done to fulfil the requirement for class AI07.
-The aim of the project is to create a classifier to classify whether an image of concrete slabs have cracks or not using data from [Mendeley Data](https://data.mendeley.com/datasets/5y9wdsg2zt/2).
+The aim of the project is to create a segmentation model for nuclei images based on dataset from [Kaggle](https://www.kaggle.com/competitions/data-science-bowl-2018/overview).

 ## Framework
 This project is created using Spyder as the main IDE.
-The main frameworks used in this project are Pandas, Scikit-learn and TensorFlow Keras.
+The main frameworks used in this project are Pandas, OpenCV2, scikit-learn and TensorFlow Keras.

 ## Methodology
 ### Data
-Images imported from Mendeley is already separated into positive and negative folder.
-Image is then imported then resized into 100x100 images.
-Images is then split into training-test dataset with ratio of 4:1.
+Images imported from Kaggle is already separated into train and test dataset with each dataset contains images of nuclei and its masks.
+Images and masks are then imported then resized into 128x128.

 ### Model
-Model is constructed with deep neural network.
-Image is rescaled and then data augmentation is applied to increase accuracy.
+Model is constructed using a modified U-Net and to reduce the number of trainable parameter, we use pretrained model MobileNetV2 as the encoder.
+Data augmentation and sample weight is applied to increase accuracy.
 The structure of the model is as follows.

 ![model](model.png)

-Model is then trained with training dataset with batch size of 32 in 20 epochs with early stopping applied.
-Training stops at epoch 19 and obtain loss of 0.0172 and accuracy of 99.5%.
+Model is then trained with training dataset with batch size of 1/10th the size of the train dataset in 50 epochs.
+The training results in loss of 0.0312 and accuracy of 96.8%.

 ![loss](loss.png)